lonelyandrew/Effective-Python-Notes/chapter2.md

 The first issue is that variable arguments are always turned into a tuple before they are passed to your function.
 This means that if the caller of your function use the `*` operator on a generator, it will be iterated until it's exhausted.
 Functions that accept `*args` are best for situations where you know the number of inputs in the argument list will be reasonably small.

 The second issue with `*args` is that you can't add new positional arguments to your function in the future without migrating every caller.
 To avoid this possibility entirely, you should use keyword-only arguments when you want to extend functions that accept `*args`.

+## Item 19: Provide Optional Behavior with Keyword Arguments
+The flexibility of keyword arguments provides three significant benefits.

+The first advantage is that keyword arguments make the function call clearer to new readers of the code.

+The second impact of keyword arguments is that they can have default values specified in the function definition.
+This can eliminate repetitive code and reduce noise.

+The third reason to use keyword arguments is that they provide a powerful way to extend a function's parameters while remaining backwards compatible with existing callers.